CONSULTATION FEE RANGE

-It costs $100 to apply for the MMJ card in Washington, D.C.
+The medical marijuana card cost in DC involves a $100 application fee.
 However, you could benefit from a reduced fee of $25 if you can supply proof of the following:

 - That you are a current Medicaid or DC Alliance recipient.

-- That your gross income, including rent payments, alimony, child support payments, and any other income received regularly, is at or below 200% of the federal poverty level.
+- Your gross income, including rent payments, alimony, child support payments, and any other income received regularly, is at or below 200% of the federal poverty level.

 - Severe/persistent muscle spasms such as those in diseases like multiple sclerosis

-- A chronic condition that can’t be treated by ‘ordinary’ medical measures
+- A chronic condition that “ordinary” medical measures can’t treat

 - Any situation where medical marijuana treatment is possibly beneficial